 Good morning!
 I'm Kathy Kohlhaas!

 And I'm Shane Koob!
-You're listening to the "Bear Facts", the show where each week we bring you all the news from Bishop Garrigan High School.
+Welcome once again to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.

 "Bear Facts" Home Page